ThatCooperLewis/olympus/docs/windows_local_setup.md

     a.
 Select 'Run whether user is logged in'
     b.
 Check 'Run with highest privileges'
 8. Save & enter Windows password

+### "Service" setup

+Wanna use the `systemd` scripts in WSL to run on startup?
+Tough shit.
+WSL doesn't play well with `systemd`, so we must create another task.

+1. Copy the powershell script(s) located in [the services/wsl direcotry](../services/wsl/) into a Windows directory
+2. Follow the steps in the previous section, but choose the services script instead.